 Jürgen Warnatz Gold Medal

 The Jürgen Warnatz Gold Medal recognizes exceptional scientific contributions having a major impact on combustion applications or combustion research.
-The gold medal is bestowed biennially to one scientist during the International Symposium on Combustion.
+The Gold Medal is presented biennially to one scientist during the International Symposium on Combustion.

 The Jürgen Warnatz Gold Medal is one of the highest awards of The Combustion Institute, presented biennially during the International Symposium on Combustion.
-Gold medals are bestowed to scientists whose major contributions have significantly advanced their fields of combustion science.
+Gold Medals are bestowed upon scientists whose major contributions have significantly advanced their fields of combustion science.

 2016: Henning Bockhorn